rndexe/nowtransmitting/src/covids/vinod-k-paul.md

 ---
-title: A_Managing the Pandemic in India
+title: Managing the Pandemic in India
 desc: With more than 10 million cases, India has the second-highest infection load in the world after the United States.
 However, with cutting-edge research, invention of new biomedical devices, and a very ambitious